josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/🇩🇪_an_act_against_one_is_against_us_all.md

 - diversification of supply chains
 - reduced reliance on external providers

-Once procurement patterns shift:
+Once procurement patterns shift, capability follows.

-> capability follows.
+---

+## ☢️ Escalation Link

+Changes in alliance cohesion do not remain at the conventional level.

+Reduced confidence in coordination and commitment can:

+- weaken perceived deterrence
+- increase uncertainty at higher levels of escalation

+> Instability at the structural level propagates upward into deterrence credibility

 ---